Howard J. Buss

-Life & career
+Early life and education

-Buss was born in Allentown, Pennsylvania, the eldest of eight children.
-At age 14, he became a member of a jazz band in Allentown and joined the American Federation of Musicians; later becoming a member of the Marine Band of Allentown.
-Buss also toured as a trombonist with the Tijuana Brats; appearing with them on various television shows.
+Buss was born in Allentown, Pennsylvania, on January 6, 1951, the eldest of eight children.
+At age 14, he became a member of the Patriot Jazz Band in Allentown and joined the American Federation of Musicians, later becoming a member of the Marine Band of Allentown.
+Buss also toured as a trombonist with the Tijuana Brats; recording with them for R.C.A.
+Records and appearing with them on various television shows, such as The Tonight Show, The Mike Douglas Show, and The Jerry Lewis MDA Labor Day Telethon.

-In 1972, he received his Bachelor of Arts in applied music performance from West Chester State College, where he studied music composition with Larry Nelson.
-In 1974, he studied with composer H. Owen Reed and received a Master of Music in trombone performance from Michigan State University.
-In 1975, he received a Master of Music in composition from Michigan State University; and received a Doctor of Musical Arts in composition in 1977 from the University of Illinois.
+He attended Emmaus High School in Emmaus, Pennsylvania, where he graduated in 1968.
+He attended West Chester State College, where he received his Bachelor of Arts in applied music in 1972.
+In 1974, he studied with composer H. Owen Reed at Michigan State, where he received a Master of Music in trombone performance in 1975.
+In 1977, he received a Doctor of Musical Arts in composition from the University of Illinois.

+Career

 In 1985, Buss established Brixton Publications and Howard J. Buss Publications.
 The companies were sold to Cimarron Music Press in October 2021.

-Buss has received several awards; including the 2011 Lieksa Brass Week Composition Competition in Finland, the 2015 American Trombone Workshop National Composition Competition, and The American Prize.
+Buss has received several awards, including the 2011 Lieksa Brass Week Composition Competition in Finland, the 2015 American Trombone Workshop National Composition Competition, and The American Prize.

+Personal life

-He is married to musician and flutist, Judy E. Buss.
+He is married to Judy E. Buss, a musician and flutist.